 7. Follow up

 If you want to make the most of the connections you’ve made at a live event, don’t forget to follow up – and do it promptly.

 If you don’t have time for email, recording a short video/audio message and sending it over via Twitter or Facebook messenger can be a quick way to do this.

 If you want to make more of an impact, you could also create a blog/vlog about your experience of attending the event.
 Here’s how to write a blog post about an event you’ve attended.

-The Facebook page you’ll need for Soulful PR Live is here.
+The Facebook page you’ll need for Your Year in PR is here.

 Instagram is here.